Animals Like Gazelles

 Baby springboks are vulnerable to attack by large eagles, such as the tawny and Verreaux’s eagles.

-Gazelles and springboks are similar in that they may obtain all the water they require from their diet.
+Animals like gazelles and springboks are similar in that they may obtain all the water they require from their diet.
 They don’t need to drink any water to last through the whole dry season.

 They are picky eaters, only consuming seeds, grasses, flowers, and succulent leaves.